South East Strategic Reservoir Option (SESRO)

 In March 2024, we were granted consent by the Vale of White Horse District Council to carry out the clay compaction trial on land to the south of Hanney Road, at Cow Common (OX13 6AP).

-We started work on site in July 2024, and depending on the weather and ground conditions, our work will take up to six months.
+We started work on site in July 2024.
 The first phase of our work saw the creation of a temporary access road from the Hanney Road to reach the site, the removal of site topsoil and the erection of a welfare unit and site cabins.
+During November 2024, we’ll be excavating the clay from the site which will be used to create test embankments up to three metres high.
+This will help to inform our understanding about how the strength and water content of the local clay changes when compacted.

 What’s happening next

-You can find out more about the clay compaction trial and our ground investigations here.
+You can find out more about the clay compaction trial, surveys and ground investigations here.

 How to find out more